sgladkoff/goldpan/docs/rigora.md

 Any other check can be launched the same way.

-### How to fix incorrect term translation found by GAR
+### How to fix incorrect term translations found by GAR

 As you run GAR checks in **Rigora**, you are able to copy and paste the correct term translations from the glossary into one or more translation strings.

 Click any error message string at the **Check Results** panel while holding down ALT key.
-The correct translation(s) suggested by the GAR will be copied into the clipboard.
+The correct translation(s) suggested by GAR will be copied to the clipboard.
 Then you can click the respective target column at the main panel and paste the correct translation there.

 ## In-place Editing